GeorgeVragalev/Sharing-Economy-Microservice/README.md

 Also it contains the LocalSetup.md file which contains the instructions to run the application locally

 ### Follow the instructions in the LocalSetup.md file

+## Lab 2

+#### 1. Circuit Breaker

+The Circuit Breaker pattern is essential to prevent repeated failures, giving the affected component time to recover.
+Think of it as an electrical circuit breaker: it stops the flow of requests when a fault is detected.

+Implementation:

+I've implemented the circuit breaker in our Python API gateway.
+By leveraging libraries like CircuitBreaker for Python, I've wrapped calls to external services.
+When the number of failures crosses a certain threshold, the breaker will trip, and further calls will be automatically failed for a set duration.

+#### 2. Service High Availability:
+High availability ensures that our service remains accessible without interruptions.
+By minimizing downtime, we ensure our service remains continuously operational.

+Implementation:
+Kubernetes provides an inherent high availability mechanism.
+Using deployments, I've specified the desired replica count for our services.
+If any pod encounters issues, Kubernetes will ensure another starts, maintaining our desired service count.

+#### 3. Consistent Hashing for Cache:
+The primary goal here is to distribute cache entries across multiple nodes efficiently, ensuring minimal rehashing when nodes are either added or removed.

+Implementation:
+For our cache, Redis in cluster mode has been selected, which employs consistent hashing to distribute keys across various nodes.

+#### 4. Cache High Availability:
+Cache High Availability ensures our caching service remains up and running, even if some nodes fail.
+This setup is crucial for preserving our cached data and maintaining optimal performance.

+Implementation:
+I've set up Redis in a high availability configuration within Kubernetes.

+#### 4. Logging with Prometheus and Grafana:
+For our system's optimal operation, logging and monitoring are indispensable.
+It allows us to observe, debug, and improve our services effectively.

+Implementation:
+Prometheus and Grafana have been deployed on our Kubernetes cluster.
+While Prometheus fetches metrics from our services, Grafana is responsible for visualizing these metrics.
+All our services have been configured to expose relevant metrics in a format Prometheus comprehends.

+#### 5. Long-running saga transactions:
+The goal is to manage business transactions that span a longer duration without resorting to 2PC.
+Instead, we break them into isolated steps or sagas.

+Implementation:
+Here's how I've broken down an example transaction:

+Our API gateway sends a request to the inventory service to reserve an item.
+Upon item availability, the transaction proceeds to initiate payment and place the order.
+After payment confirmation, the item is tagged as "in use".
+Should any step fail, compensating transactions are triggered to reverse prior actions.

+#### 6. Database redundancy/replication + failover:
+This ensures data integrity and uninterrupted availability, even in the face of database node failures.

+Implementation:
+For our setup, I've integrated the Zalando Postgres operator within Kubernetes.
+This operator streamlines PostgreSQL tasks like failover and backup, ensuring multiple database replicas for high availability.

+#### 7. Data Warehousing:
+A data warehouse serves as a consolidated repository for integrated data from various sources.
+This system facilitates business intelligence activities, particularly analytics.

+Implementation:
+I've opted for [Google BigQuery/Oracle Cloud's free tier] or any one of them that is free.
+Post-setup, an ETL (Extract, Transform, Load) process has been established.
+It periodically pulls data from our microservices' databases, updating our data warehouse.